damien1/dbc-backup-2/plugin_readme.md

 Not really, server based back-ups are only unsafe if your server is prone to fail or poorly protected from hacking.

 = I want to make my backup more secure =
 That's easy, the plugin creates a .htaccess file in the backup folder.
 You can open this file and add to this code.
 The backup folder is protected against browsing or direct file access.

-= Will you add a link to download the file from the web? = No, as this would mean any anonymous user with the link could download your backup file.
-This would make things very insecure for you.

 = Why doesn't any compression format options appear? = Because Gzip and Bzip2 are not installed on your server.